Honey Cone: Post-Honey Cone careers

 Wright released a solo album, Oops!
 Here I Go Again (1977), on RCA.
 She returned to session work, recording and performing with Annie Lennox, Whitney Houston, Ray Charles, and her sister Darlene Love.
 In more recent years, Wright performed across the United States with Latari Martin and Melodye Perry, billed as Edna Wright and The Honey Cone.
 She was married to musician Greg Perry, who co-wrote and produced many of Honey Cone's recordings at Hot Wax, including their two gold records.
 Wright died on September 12, 2020.

 Willis appeared as a featured vocalist on the Seals and Crofts hit "Get Closer," in 1976, and on two tracks from their live album Sudan Village.
 She recorded jingles for major companies such as Toyota, American Airlines, and Max Factor.
 Willis recorded and toured with various artists, including Neil Diamond, Boz Scaggs, and Carly Simon.

+In 1978, Clark was featured on a syndicated disco music TV series titled Hot City as a character named "Fyre".
 Clark has been married to Earth, Wind & Fire bassist Verdine White since 1980.
 She was previously married to Thad Spencer, a Heavyweight boxer and Honey Cone's former bodyguard.
 She later worked as a production coordinator and casting director for Eddie Murphy Television.
 She also formed W&W Management Company which represents celebrities.

 The original members of Honey Cone attempted a reunion in the 1990s, but Willis backed out of the project.
+However, she did participate in a photoshoot with the group.
+Willis and Gloria Jones of the Blossoms participated in a recording session with Charles Wright & the Watts 103rd Street Rhythm Band.
 They reunited in February 2014 on the third sailing of the Soul Train Cruise.
-Original members, Edna Wright and Shelly Clark White, combined with Wright's daughter Melodye Perry, where they presented two concerts that included their hit songs and they covered Earth, Wind & Fire's, "September", as a tribute to Shelly's marital connection to that band.
-After Edna Wright's passing in 2020, Shelly Clark White continued the legacy of Honey Cone by joining with singers Wendy Smith Brune' and Kathy Merrick and the three continue to tour and perform the hits of Honey Cone.
-In 2022 they were the featured artists at The HAL Awards (Heroes and Legends) in Los Angeles California.
+Original members, Edna Wright and Shelly Clark White, combined with Wright's daughter Melodye Perry, where they presented two concerts that included their hit songs and they covered Earth, Wind & Fire's, "September", as a tribute to Shelly's marital connection to the band through her husband.
+Following Edna Wright's death in 2020, Shelly Clark continued the legacy of Honey Cone by performing with singers Wendy Smith Brune' and Kathy Merrick and the three continue to tour and perform the hits of Honey Cone.
+In 2022, they were the featured artists at The HAL Awards (Heroes and Legends) in Los Angeles California.

+On November 16, 2024, Honey Cone released a new single entitled, "Here Comes The Rain Again", which is a cover of the Eurythmics 1984 hit song.
+Clark along with new Honey Cone members Kathy Merrick and Wendy Smith-Brune share the lead and background vocals throughout the song.
+Earth, Wind & Fire's bassist Verdine White along with John Paris (drummer for Earth, Wind & Fire) and Neal H. Pouge are the producers of the remake.
+The single is Honey Cone's first release in 50 years.